kysonic/spotik/README.md

 This my simple project made for learning purposes, so how I think simple todo is not enough to test framework or new technology stack.
 Spotik it is kind of Spotify clone.
 Also it could be used as scaffolding with few enhancements - i18n, ORM instead pure PG.

-Stack: NextJS, Tailwind, Clerk, PostgreSQL (Without ORM for learning purposes)
+Stack: NextJS (App Router), Tailwind, Clerk, PostgreSQL (Without ORM for learning purposes)

 - [Mockup](https://drive.google.com/file/d/1RV9lucqem-FvaCmgCpxtxNLJP7JhBqe8/view?usp=sharing)
 - [DB structure](https://dbdiagram.io/d/Spotik-65d617ac783e8c6ca517eb97)